react-navigation/react-navigation.github.io/versioned_docs/version-8.x/static-vs-dynamic.md

 React Navigation provides two ways to configure your navigation:

-- Static API - object-based configuration with automatic TypeScript types and deep linking
+- **Static** - object-based configuration with automatic TypeScript types and deep linking
-- Dynamic API - component-based dynamic configuration
+- **Dynamic** - component-based dynamic configuration

 If you're already familiar with the dynamic API, this guide explains how each concept maps to the static API - whether you're migrating an existing app or just learning the static API.

 ## Limitations

-Since the static API is designed for static configuration, there are some limitations to be aware of:

-- The navigation tree must be static - you cannot create the list of screens dynamically.
-However, you can [conditionally render screens using the `if` property](#conditional-screens).
+The main limitation of the static API is that **the navigation structure must be static**.
+This means that you cannot create the list of screens dynamically.

-- React hooks cannot be used in `options`, `listeners` etc. However, [`React.use()`](https://react.dev/reference/react/use) can be used to read context values in `options` callback (though it may produce ESLint warnings since ESLint cannot detect that it runs during render), and you can use the `theme` parameter instead of `useTheme()`.
+It's still possible to use dynamic logic for other parts with [`if`](#conditional-screens), [`with`](#dynamic-navigator-props) etc.

 ## Basic usage